The Chesapeake Bay

 Learn About the Chesapeake Bay

+Chesapeake Bay Information.
 How much do you know about the Chesapeake Bay?
 Did you know that the Chesapeake is the largest estuary (a place where salt and fresh waters mix) in the United States?
 Did you know that the Bay supports 348 species of finfish, 173 species of shellfish, and over 2,700 plant species?
-Visit the Chesapeake Bay Program's About the Bay page for more Chesapeake Bay facts.
+About the Chesapeake Bay

 The Chesapeake Bay Program

 A partnership of the conservation and restoration of the Bay.

 The National Park Service’s guide to the Bay